argoproj/argo-cd/docs/user-guide/import.md

 ## Example

-If you are using argocd v2.4.15, your go.mod should contain,
+If you are using Argo CD v2.4.15, your go.mod should contain the following:

 ```bash
 replace (